Rose PowellFollow on Google+

 Trkulja says they had been exploring the bitcoin exchange idea prior to the program, but couldn’t find the right technical co-founder, as they needed both technical expertise and a financial services background.

-They found the right chief technical officer, Paul Hulskamp, in Newcastle, and intend to launch the platform within the next six weeks.
 They’ve also launched an escrow service, which now has over 14,000 users and turns over $50,000 in escrow each month.

 While Shaon Diwakar, co-founder of related stories widget NewsMaven, didn’t have such a significant pivot, he says the Slingshot program gave them the courage to pursue their long-term goal from the beginning.